ED-IP/Milestone-3-project/README.md

 4. On the Heroku Dashboard click in the New button and choose "New App"

-5. Choose a name and a region (for the proyect I use Europe) and click create
+5. Choose a name and a region (for the project I use Europe) and click create

 6. Once the app is created click on the settings tab, and then click on "Reveal config Vars" button.
     - Add the following key, values pairs